 - 1. Review the relevant materials (assignment description, readings, lectures). - 2.
-Search the class discussion board on Piazza (it can take some practice to learn how to refine your searches well) to see if your question has been answered already. - 3.
-Post to the class discussion board on Piazza (by doing #1 and #2 first, you might save yourself asking a question, and you might also then be better able to help others).
-When you post a question on Piazza and it's answered there, that benefits other people who have the same question (if you're shy, you can post anonymously). - 4.
-If you've tried #1-3 and feel like your question hasn't been fully addressed, please email syour assigned TA or the Instructors.
-Or attend one of the office hours on Microsoft Teams. - 5.
-For questions about assignment grading, first ask your TA.
-If that doesn't resolve the issue, then ask me. - 6.
-For questions relating to course policies or administration, email your instructor directly.
+Search the class discussion boards on Ed Discussion and Teams to see if your question has been answered already. - 3.
+Post to the class discussion board on Ed Discussion (by doing #1 and #2 first, you might save yourself asking a question, and you might also then be better able to help others).
+When you post a question on Ed Discussion and it's answered there, that benefits other people who have the same question (if you're shy, you can post anonymously). - 4.
+If you've tried #1-3 and feel like your question hasn't been fully addressed, please email your assigned ULA or an instructor, or attend one of the office hours in the #general channel of the class Teams page. - 5.
+For questions about assignment grading, first ask your ULA.
+If that doesn't resolve the issue, then ask an instructor. - 6.
+For questions relating to course policies, or to request an extension, email the instructor for your section and in advance of the due date.